 “No one can give you power.
 It is yours.
 Take it.
 From this day, show to the world that anyone who takes the people of Nigeria for fools is deceiving himself and will have the people to answer to.
 God bless you all.
 Long live the Federal Republic of Nigeria.
 Long live the Government of National Unity.”

-Twelve days later on June 23, 1994, Abiola was charged with treason and arrested at his home in Ikeja, Lagos, with over 200 police and military vehicles led the Inspector-General of Police, Ibrahim Coomassie.
+Twelve days later on June 23, 1994, Abiola was charged with treason and arrested at his home in Ikeja, Lagos, with over 200 police and military vehicles led the Commissioner of Police.
 For the last time, he gave an interview to the British Broadcasting Corporation (BBC).

-Abiola would eventually die in detention four years later on July 7, 1998, 30 days after Abacha’s death.
+Abiola would eventually die in detention four years and 14 days later on July 7, 1998, 30 days after Abacha’s death.
 He was 60.

 Subscribe to HistoryVille on YouTube for latest historical videos.